citp/privacy-policy-historical/s/sw/swi/swipeclock.com.md

-> *The following text is extracted and transformed from the swipeclock.com privacy policy that was archived on 2015-12-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151219132853id_/http%3A//content.swipeclock.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the swipeclock.com privacy policy that was archived on 2017-05-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170518052044id_/http%3A//www3.swipeclock.com/privacy-policy) for the most accurate reproduction.*

-# PRIVACY POLICY - Employee Time Clock Software | SwipeClock
+# Privacy Policy | SwipeClock Workforce Management

 ## PRIVACY POLICY